 Have a cool Power Automate Template?

 Awesome, send it my way via email with a simple explanation of what it does so that I can include it here in this cookbook.
 I’ll attribute submitted templates, so please include any information you want to be displayed.
 I’ll test them first to ensure quality and that they don’t do anything strange.
-I’ll only post them in this cookbook if I find that there’s something worthwhile that others can benefit from.
-It can also take me a while, depending on the workload that I have at the time, but I promise to look at all of them.
+I’ll only post them in this cookbook if I find something worthwhile that others can benefit from.
+It can also take me a while, depending on the workload that I have, but I promise to look at all of them.

 Don’t submit any template: